Delaware Court Records

 - The juvenile must not have more than two separate and distinctive delinquency cases involving minor misdemeanors like disobeying a county or municipal code, ordinance, or regulations.

-- It must be over five years since the last sentencing for adjudicated delinquency involving a violent misdemeanor or felony.
-The juvenile has no more than one case of delinquency for the last five years.
+- It must have been over five years since the last sentencing for adjudicated delinquency involving a violent misdemeanor or felony, and the juvenile has no more than one case of delinquency for the last five years.

 - It must be proven that keeping the past juvenile record is an act of injustice against the record holder.